 Water treatment for boilers starts with preventing scale deposits.
 Scale prevention saves your facility money in energy costs because higher levels of scale reduce the boiler’s ability to heat water.
 For instance, a firetube-type boiler with only 1/32-inch of scale inside wastes 2% of fuel, which could increase the operating cost each year by $72,000.

 At Chardon Labs, we have a couple of options for scale prevention.
-One involves using various chemicals to off-set the effects of dissolved solids in the boiler water.
+One involves using various chemicals to offset the effects of dissolved solids in the boiler water.
 The second prevention method uses blowdown, which removes feedwater and replaces it with water with a lower level of solids.

 Corrosion protection is another essential element of water treatment for industrial boilers.
 Pitting and general corrosion can both afflict the interior of boilers.
-Left unchecked, corrosion could create holes through the boiler and cause complete failure.
+If left unchecked, corrosion could create holes through the boiler and cause complete failure.
 Preventing corrosion starts with sulfite to absorb extra oxygen, though other chemicals are often added to assist in the task.

 Treating boiler water also requires having the right equipment to add and disperse the chemicals.
 For example, some of the equipment we use for treating industrial boiler water includes the following: